demanuel/NewsUP/README.md

 ```
 !upload <folder_to_be_uploaded> <upload name 1> <upload name 2> .... <upload name N>
 ```
-This will rar, par2 (it will invoke the uploadit script), and after that it will upload N times the <folder_to_be_uploaded> with name "upload name 1" to "upload name N".
+This will rar, par2 (it will invoke the uploadit script) the folder <folder_to_be_uploaded> - It will look for that folder inside the folders defined on the option PATH_TO_UPLOAD_ROOT on the conf file, and after that it will upload N times the <folder_to_be_uploaded> with name "upload name 1" to "upload name N".
 This will also create a NZB file on the PATH_TO_SAVE_NZBS (option on the newsup.conf file) and that NZB will also be uploaded to the same groups as the upload.
 The rest of the uploads will not have a nzb file.